seasonGu/learngit/readme.txt

-Git is free software
+Git is a free software
-Git is version control system
+Git is di version control system